Michelle Hirschman, LCSW

 Knowing that healing does happen, even when it seems distant or impossible, Darcy is passionate about guiding others in their own unique healing journey where reclaiming what matters and feeling vibrantly alive is the norm.
 Darcy supports others in discovering their own unique path of healing through connecting with their bodies and their minds.

-Coach
+MO/KS Coach

-Coach
+CA Coach

 Douglas Cohen, MFT

-Coach
+CA Coach